yeewai/map-editor/virtualcommunity-java/README.md

-# Project Title

-* One short paragraph of project description goes here
-* link to confluence page
+# Virtual Community Backend

+* Backend to power all of the virtual community front end bits.

 ## Getting Started